GustavoBD-Dev/ChallengeCollectionMicrosoftFabric/README.md

-# Challenge Collection Microsoft Fabric
+# Cloud Skills Challenge: Microsoft Fabric

 Notes, notebooks and queries that is used in the challenge.

 > Cloud Skills Challenge Microsoft Build: Microsft Fabric on [Microsoft Learn](https://learn.microsoft.com/en-us/collections/n52yhz3m370e?WT.mc_id=cloudskillschallenge_094443ef-321d-449c-96ef-2ffe6dcf9489)

 Analytics Enginners connect, ingest, store, analyze and report on data with Microsoft Fabric.
 This challenge is for Power BI Analyst looking to prepare for Exam DP-600 and up upskill to the Fabric Analytics Engineer Associate certification.

----

 ### Items in this challenge